thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 Requirements
 - Global filter by the text of any cell in the table.
-- Group by the large sections of work.
+- Grouped by the large sections of work.
 - Sort by any column
 - Initially order the table by `group` and then within the group, by `title`
 - Show who is working on this current work item using their GitHub avatar.